 Researchers analyzed data from 14 studies of nearly 12,900 adults 50 and older with hypertension and found that those who took an angiotensin-converting-enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB) that crossed the blood-brain barrier — a border of cells that prevents many substances in the bloodstream from entering the brain — had better memory recall across a three-year span than people who took ACE inhibitors or ARBs that stayed in the bloodstream.
-Eight blood pressure medications in all were identified as potentially benefitting memory.
-The findings were published June 21 in the journal Hypertension.
+Eight blood pressure medications in all were identified as potentially benefiting memory.
+The findings were published in the journal Hypertension in June 2021.

 Exploring benefits beyond blood pressure control